Spalletti upbeat despite Icardi's off night in derby draw

-Luciano Spalletti is delighted with the development of his Inter side despite admitting frustration over failing to win the Milan derby at San Siro on Wednesday.

-An unusually profligate Mauro Icardi was the main culprit in front of goal as the Nerazzurri were forced to settle for a 0-0 draw with city rivals AC Milan.
+An unusually profligate Mauro Icardi was the main culprit in front of goal as the Nerazzurri were forced to settle for a 0-0 draw with city rival AC Milan.

 Icardi had one goal ruled out for offside in the first half before missing a pair of sitters after the interval, the second of which came in the 93rd minute.

-"It can happen and even he makes mistakes," Spalletti told Mediaset Premium of Icardi's wastefulness.
+"It can happen and even he makes mistakes," Spalletti said of Icardi's wastefulness.

 "It's a bit of a disappointment because they could have secured us the three points.